kevorks/from_el_to_bimatrix/README.md

 #> 5 D     r
 #> 6 X     q

-# this means we expect 12 rows
+# this means we will expect 12 rows
 length(table(el$mode1))
 #> [1] 12